marbl/canu/documentation/source/commands/ovStoreDump.rst

     -dc               Dump only overlaps that are containing the A frag (A contained in B).
     -v                Report statistics (to stderr) on some dumps (-d).

+  ERROR: no operation (-d, -q or -p) supplied.
+  ERROR: no input gkpStore (-G) supplied.
+  ERROR: no input ovlStore (-O) supplied.